 GOOD TO KNOW – GWYNNIE IS JUST LIKE THE REST OF US…

-She recently shared this info, along with her Chrissie day family rituals and gift-giving ideas with InStyle and GOOP, here’s a snippet:
+She shared this info, along with her Chrissie day family rituals and gift-giving ideas with InStyle and GOOP, here’s a snippet:

 How organised are you for Christmas?
 Usually by this point in the year, I am well organised, Christmas cards are ready to go, I’ve got a good jump on the gifts.
 I like to get things personalised and my gifts usually require some advance time.
 Not this year.
 I am overwhelmed and a disaster.

 Do you usually get gifts engraved?
 Yes, I think it’s really nice that when someone opens a present it has something personal.
 Last year I gave everyone these beautiful handmade cutting boards, everyone in the family’s name was engraved on one side.
 I’ve done ceramic plates, jewelery with initials.
 It takes it from being a normal present to being something that’s actually really special and requires a lot of thought and planning.